 Chinese social media as a launch pad

 The application counts no less than 900 million monthly users and 600 million every day.
 It offers its users an application that has made all tools required for daily life, available at the click of a button, on one platform.
 Users can book tickets to the cinema, book a taxi or order food through WeChat.
-The platform also offers an electronic payment system (WeChat Pay) which allows them to pay using a personalised QR barcode.
+The platform also offers an electronic payment system (WeChat Pay) which allows them to pay using a personalized QR barcode.
 Companies can open a “mini store” and sell to buyers directly on the platform.

 Companies have understood the value of positioning themselves on the application.
 There are more than 12 million official accounts, corporate and brand accounts.
 Many brands, whether local or international, that have met with success in China, have a WeChat account.
 If you want to improve your visibility and shine in the country, opening an official account is mandatory.